restarian/brace_umd/docs/specification/unit_test_output.md

       * √ using the build_umd.js script builds using the config file C:\Users\Rober\Worklog\node_modules\brace_umd\test\config\build_config_f.json
       * √ the export member wrap_end_option returns the correct string with the option data added to it
       * √ the export member version is the same as the current one

+  * Using stop further progression methodology for dependencies in: init_umd_cli.js
+    * Checking for dependencies..
+      * √ the build_umd program is available and at the right location
+    * The init_umd script functions when using the cli invoked via node process
+      * √ when the json file is not valid json data it returns error code 11
+      * √ when the json file is valid json data and the --create-template flag is not set with the --force flag set
+      * √ when the json file is valid json data and the --create-template flag is not set with the --force flag set
+      * √ when the json file is valid json with a relative path for the input-location and the --create-template flag is set but the --force flag is not that the script is not altered
+      * √ when the json file is valid json data and the --create-template flag is set and the --force flag is set that the data is altered
+    * The init_umd script functions when using the npm run script
+      * √ when the json file is not valid json data it returns error code 11
+      * √ when the json file is valid json data and the --create-template flag is not set with the --force flag set
+      * √ when the json file is valid json data and the --create-template flag is not set with the --force flag set
+      * √ when the json file is valid json data and the --create-template flag is set but the --force flag is not that the script is not altered
+      * √ when the json file is valid json with a relative path and the --create-template flag is set and the --force flag is set that the data is altered

+  * Using stop further progression methodology for dependencies in: init_umd_module.js
+    * Checking for dependencies..
+      * √ the build_umd program is available and at the right location
+      * √ r_js in the system as a program
+    * The init.js api functions when using the library module with an amd loader
+      * √ when the json file is not valid json data it returns error code 11
+      * √ when the json file is valid json data and the --create-template flag is not set with the --force flag set
+      * √ when the json file is valid json data and the --create-template flag is set but the --force flag is not that the script is not altered
+      * √ when the json file is valid json data and the --create-template flag is set and the --force flag is set that the data is altered

   * Using stop further progression methodology for file dependencies: nodejs_amdefine_r_js_module_loading.js
     * Checking for dependencies: